On the convergence of arithmetic orbifolds: Introduction

 \subsubsection{Non-arithmetic lattices}

-We should say a word on the arithmeticity assumption in the question above: in all cases where $G_\infty$ is known to contain infinitely many commensurability classes of non-arithmetic lattices (in other words, for the real hyperbolic spaces $\HH^m=G_\infty/K_\infty$, $G_\infty=\SO(m,1), K_\infty=\SO(m)$) it can be seen that there are sequences of nonarithmetic minimal orbifolds which are far from being BS-convergent to the universal cover.
+We should say a word on the arithmeticity assumption in the question above.
+The only semisimple Lie groups $G_\infty$ known to contain infinitely many commensurability classes of irreducible non-arithmetic lattices\footnote{The only other groups with known non-arithmetic lattices are $\mathrm{SU}(2,1)$ and $\mathrm{SU}(3,1)$, and these fall into finitely many commensurability classes (see for example \cite{DPP}).} are the groups $G_\infty=\SO(m,1)$ for $m \ge 2$ (and groups isogenic to those).
+The symmetric space associated to $\SO(m,1)$ is real hyperbolic space $\HH^m$ ; for each $m$ it can be seen that there are sequences of nonarithmetic minimal hyperbolic $m$-orbifolds which are far from being BS-convergent to the universal cover.
 For $m=2,3$ there are in fact sequences of nonconjugated maximal lattices in $\SO(m,1)$ with bounded covolume (obtained by gluing pants for $m=2$, and by Thurston's hyperbolic Dehn surgery in dimension 3).
 For general $m\ge 4$ this latter phenomenon is impossible because of H. C. Wang's finiteness theorem, but the variation on Gromov and Piatetski-Shapiro's construction of nonarithmetic lattices \cite{GPS} given in \cite{volume} implies (for every $m\ge 3$) that there is a $C>0$ and a sequence of pairwise noncommensurable hyperbolic $m$-manifolds $M_n$ such that for all $n$ and $x\in M_n$ we have $\inj_x(M_n)\le C$, so that if we take the manifold with minimal volume in the commensurability class of $M_n$ we obtain a sequence of maximal lattices with covolume going to infinity but injectivity radius $\le C$ at every point.
 The limit points in the BS-topology in this case are the IRS studied in section 13 of \cite{7S}.